websanco/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/setting-up-automatic-deployment.md

 # Setting Up Automatic Deployment

-Once integrated with the CI service, you can automatically trigger builds for changes made to your Git repository (e.g., [GitHub](../getting-started/configuring-your-github-repository.md#integrating-with-the-jenkins-service), [Bitbucket](../getting-started/configuring-your-bitbucket-repository.md#connecting-bitbucket-to-your-jenkins-service), [GitLab](../getting-started/configuring-your-gitlab-repository.md#connecting-gitlab-to-your-jenkins-service)).
+With DXP Cloud, you can use webhooks to automatically trigger Jenkins builds for changes made to your project's Git repository (e.g., [GitHub](../getting-started/configuring-your-github-repository.md#integrating-with-the-jenkins-service), [Bitbucket](../getting-started/configuring-your-bitbucket-repository.md#connecting-bitbucket-to-your-jenkins-service), [GitLab](../getting-started/configuring-your-gitlab-repository.md#connecting-gitlab-to-your-jenkins-service)).
 These builds can then be manually deployed to project environments via the DXP Cloud Console.
-Alternatively, you can speed up the deployment process by configuring the CI service to automatically deploy certain builds to your `dev` env.
+Alternatively, you can speed up the deployment process by configuring the CI service to automatically deploy successful builds from a specific branch to your `dev` environment.

-Follow these steps to set it up:
+To do this, follow these steps:

 1. Navigate to the `infra` environment for your DXP Cloud Project.